nauam/Courses/docs/administration/cluster/replication/index.md

 # Replication

-In order to keep a QW Control Enterprise Cluster in sync, we provide plugins to replicate QW Control state across instances.
+In order to keep a Rundeck Enterprise Cluster in sync, we provide plugins to replicate Rundeck state across instances.

 ## Job Replication Plugin

-The Job replication plugin is a SCM Export plugin included with QW Control Enterprise.
-It automatically replicates Job definitions to a secondary QW Control instance whenever a Job is modified within a project.
+The Job replication plugin is a SCM Export plugin included with Rundeck Enterprise.
+It automatically replicates Job definitions to a secondary Rundeck instance whenever a Job is modified within a project.

 Enable the plugin in the SCM section of the Configuration page for a project.